The researcher seeking help from bacteria to create sustainable solutions

-An academic career seemed far away for Sarahi Garcia growing up in Mexico, where murder and drugs were part of everyday life.
+An academic career seemed far away for Sarahi Garcia growing up.
+When she was a teenager her family moved to a dangerous part of Mexico, where she lived under the fear of crime and murder.
 Her parents invested a great deal of the little money they had in giving her a private education and, via hard study and several scholarships, she is now a researcher at Stockholm University’s Department of Ecology, Environment and Plant Sciences (DEEP) and a SciLifeLab fellow.

 In order to come closer to the goal of a sustainable world, she is looking in-depth at bacterial communities and cooperation, hoping to identify the key players in the carbon cycle.

 “In an ideal world, we could obtain resources from bacteria instead of fossil fuels and prevent climate change by using bacteria to capture carbon dioxide,” she says.